Managing Clinical Knowledge for Healthcare Improvement

 - ANA American Nursing Association (www.nursingworld.org)

 As the large baby-boom population ages and people remain active later in life, there will be increased demand for clinical healthcare services.
 Skilled healthcare operations managers are needed in a variety of clinical healthcare settings across the continuum of care and the continuum of the lifespan.

-According to Burning Glass, from May 2017 to May 2018, employers in high-paying metro areas were seeking clinical operations and health care managers with a bachelor’s degree:
+According to Burning Glass, from May 2020 to May 2023, employers in high-paying metro areas were seeking clinical operations and healthcare managers with a bachelor’s degree:

 To apply for the BSHS in Clinical Operations and Healthcare Management, you’ll need: